 Hi, my name is Tina and I’m a Dietitian.
 I always thought I was a healthy person but through twists and turns in my life, I found there is always more to learn.

 When I was a child I was addicted to sweets, drinking soda, eating loads of candy and literally sucking on sugar cubes to satisfy my sugar cravings.
+Water wasn’t something I drank.
+It was something to wash with.
 In college, I ate donuts and chocolate milk for breakfast, Fritos topped with canned chili and cheddar cheese for lunch, and pizza and beer for dinner.
 I was active and enjoyed exercise, but although I was studying to be a dietitian, I was pretty unhealthy.
-Exercise for me was a competitive event though not an overall health benefit.
-Curling the most weight on a weight bar, leg pressing the highest weight and stretching myself into the splits farther than everyone else.
+In my mind, exercise was a competitive event, not an overall health benefit.
+Curling the most weight on a bar, leg pressing the highest weight and stretching myself into the splits farther than everyone else.
 I had no cardiovascular capabilities.

-I learned a lot from my dietetics degree adding fruits and vegetables to my diet, taking aerobic classes and watching my fat intake.
+I learned a lot from my dietetics degree adding fruits and vegetables to my diet, taking cardio classes and watching my fat intake.
 Was I now living a healthy life?

 My degree in dietetics focuses on resolving health issues, or prescribes ways of eating.
 After working in a nursing home, a couple hospitals and a weight loss clinic, I found the weight loss clinic to be the most fulfilling because people came to me for my advice.
 They weren’t forced to eat a prescribed diet.
 I can relate to those who don’t want to be told how to eat and exercise.
 I love food and am passionate about eating.
 Unfortunately, I found I inherited health issues with an auto-immune condition that’s never been fully diagnosed.
 I was suddenly forced to practice what I preached and have successfully curbed my symptoms.
 Through education, experience and talking with others, I’ve found it easier to live a simple healthy life and still enjoy all the things I love.